-During the technical preparation period, 6 CMs (2 CMs x 3 regions) will be produced (Type B with a superconducting magnet at center) in three regions, namely Asia, the Americas, and Europe.
-The first QA test is performed to confirm performance at each institute before the global transfer.
+During the technical preparation period, $6 (3 \times 2)$ CMs will be produced (Type B with a superconducting magnet at center is preferred) in three regions, namely Asia, the Americas, and Europe, and the first test is to confirm performance at each institute before the global transfer.
 For CM production, the 48 cavities satisfying the "Cavity Industrial-Production Readiness" (WP-1) will be used.

 The production readiness of associated components such as couplers, tuners, and superconducting magnets is also important: they are required to be sustainable and reliable for long-term operation and need to be ready for future SRF cavity performance upgrades.
 The sustainability of superconducting magnets under SRF dark current irradiation and heating initiated by high-gradient SRF linac operation needs to be established.
-We plan to prepare for the dark current heating mitigation, by developing a robust superconducting magnet enabling to absorb excessive heat with sustainable superconductor (i.e. Nb3Sn/MgB2) and/or with absorber enabling to minimize the heat into the coil.

 The ILC-type CM has never been shipped by sea, and the "CM Global Transfer Program" will realize the first sea shipment to confirm the overall SRF technology readiness for the ILC.
-We plan to accomplish this goal with two steps.
-In the first step, if transport-test CMs (fully constructed but not suitable for use in the linac) are available from LCLS-II and/or Eu-XFEL, those will be used to test simple transportation and to gather important information about stress, acceleration, etc., excluding the high-pressure-gas-safety HPS) process.
-In the second step, the ILC prototype CM developed during the ILC Pre-Lab, after the first QA test in each region, will be shipped to Japan, including the HPGS regulation process (the negotiation with the local government already in progress during the ILC IDT phase) and the full CM quality assurance program within the ILC Pre-Lab phase.
 One CM each from the Americas and Europe will be transported to Japan by sea.
-The second QA test will be performed at KEK to examine/verify the required performance to be satisfied.
-The goals of the technical preparation are summarized in the table below.
+The second test will be performed at KEK to examine/verify the required performance to be satisfied.
+The goals of the technical preparation are shown on the next page.
 Then, the CM will return to its home country for further investigation, if necessary.

-It is necessary to prepare a dedicated cage, shock damper, and container for the transportation stage.
+It is also necessary to prepare a dedicated cage, shock damper, and container for the transportation stage.
 In previous projects, i.e., Euro XFEL and LCLS-II, it was confirmed that the cavity performance remained acceptable after CM ground transportation.
 However, the ILC CM Global Transfer program will be the first case to confirm the performance after sea transportation.
-All CMs produced during the ILC Pre-Lab phase are expected to comply with the high-pressure gas safety regulation.
-Then, they will be ready for SRF industrial production in the ILC construction period after the Pre-Lab phase.
+All CMs produced during the technical preparation period are expected to comply with the high-pressure gas regulation.
+Then, they will be ready for SRF industrial production in the ILC construction after the technical preparation period.